 Hallucinogens: How are Hallucinogenic Drugs Taken?

-Hallucinogens: How are Hallucinogenic Drugs Taken? | AToN Center
+How are Hallucinogenic Drugs Taken? | AToN Center

 Hallucinogens: How are Hallucinogenic Drugs Taken?

 Hallucinogen drugs can be taken in different ways depending on what type of hallucinogen drugs you are taking.
 The most common ways to take hallucinogens include swallowing as liquid, swallowing as a tablet, consuming raw, or brewing in tea.
+Understanding how hallucinogens work is crucial to comprehending their effects and methods of consumption.

 What are Hallucinogens?

-Although hallucinogen drugs are not used as heavily as alcohol or opioids in the U.S, hallucinogens are often taken with other substances which could contribute to drug addiction or dependence.
+Although hallucinogen drugs are not used as heavily as alcohol or opioids in the U.S., hallucinogens are often taken with other substances, which could contribute to drug addiction or dependence.
 Studies show that these drugs can cause health problems such as long-term changes in mood or people becoming addicted to them.

 Hallucinogens can be taken in different ways depending on the type of drugs you are taking.
 For example, LSD can be taken by absorbing through the lining of the mouth using drug-soaked paper pieces.
 Below are the most common ways to take the hallucinogenic drugs: